Access Industries: History

+Since 2016, Access has been the majority owner of online sport-streaming service DAZN, and Deezer, the French music streaming service.
+In 2018, Access, alongside a consortium of investors, acquired Calpine Corporation for $5.6 billion.
+In 2018, Access bought the Theatre Royal Haymarket, the third oldest theatre in Britain.

+In the second half of 2022, Access sold its stake in UC Rusal, thereby divesting of its last major asset in Russia.

+Holdings

 Natural resources and chemicals

 Among Access Industries' current holdings are businesses in oil, petrochemicals, power generation, aluminum and biotechnology.
 Access helped form the large aluminum producer SUAL 1996 with a combination of mergers and acquisitions.
-In 2007 SUAL merged with RUSAL and the alumina business of Glencore International AG to form UC RUSAL.
-RUSAL raised $2.24 billion in a 2010 IPO on the Hong Kong Stock Exchange, and as of 2017 it was the world's largest aluminum producer.
+In 2007, SUAL merged with RUSAL and the alumina business of Glencore International AG to form UC RUSAL.
+RUSAL raised $2.24 billion in a 2010 IPO on the Hong Kong Stock Exchange, and in 2017 it was the world's largest aluminum producer.
+Access Industries is no longer a shareholder in UC Rusal, having fully divested of its shares in the company in the second half of 2022.
+This represented the last of its major assets in Russia.

 In 2005 Access acquired Basell Polyolefins, a Dutch company specializing in polyolefins.
 On December 20, 2007, Basell acquired the commodity chemicals company Lyondell for approximately $20 billion.
-The resulting company, LyondellBasell Industries, was impacted by the 2008 financial crisis, and in 2009 the US operations of LyondellBasell Industries filed for bankruptcy.
-With financing in part from Access Industries, in 2010 LyondellBasell emerged from Chapter 11 bankruptcy protection in a significantly improved financial position.
+The resulting company, LyondellBasell Industries, was impacted by the 2008 financial crisis, and in 2009, the US operations of LyondellBasell Industries filed for bankruptcy.
+With financing in part from Access Industries, in 2010, LyondellBasell emerged from Chapter 11 bankruptcy protection in a significantly improved financial position.
 With a value of $15 billion, it was subsequently ranked as the world's third-largest chemical company based on net sales.
 Access Industries repurchased a large stake in the company in 2013.
 As of 2017, Access owned approximately 18% of LyondellBasell.

 Since 2013, Access Industries has owned Clal Industries Ltd. (CII), an Israeli industrial investment group.
 Among CII's main investments are Nesher Israel Cement Enterprises, Hadera Paper, Golf & Co., Clal Biotechnology, and the logistics group Taavura.
 Also since 2013, Access has owned a significant interest in EP Energy, a North American oil and natural gas producer with a portfolio of fields in the United States and Brazil.
 On August 18, 2017, Access Industries and a consortium of investors agreed to acquire the energy company Calpine Corporation for $5.6 billion.